JivanAmara/confirmed-email/README.rst

 EMAIL_CONFIRMATION_WAIT which is an integer specifying the number of days to keep queued messages for an unconfirmed address before deleting them.
 This setting defaults to 3.

+For developers, ConfirmedEmailMessage differs from EmailMultiAlternatives with the return value of ConfirmedEmailMessage.send().
+Instead of EmailMultiAlternatives.send() return value of 0/1 to indicate failure/success there can be a different status for each destination address.
+ConfirmedEmailMessage.send() returns, instead, a dictionary with each destination address as a key and a state represented a string; see the documentation for sender.ConfirmedEmailMessage'sent' for details.
+This allows developers to display a message asking a user to confirm their email address if appropriate.